jaeyoonyu/jaeyoonyu.github.io/index.md

 title: ""
 ---

-I'm an assistant professor in the [Linguistics Department](https://www.ling.upenn.edu) at the University of Pennsylvania and the director of the [Child Language Lab](http://childlanglab.com/).

-I teach graduate seminars in [psycholinguistics](/ling607) and [neurolinguistics](/neurolinguistics) and an undergraduate course in [language and the brain](/ling104).
-Occasionally, I also teach [LING 1](/ling001), Penn's Introduction to Linguistics.

-This semester I'm teaching a new undergraduate course (with Colin Twomey): [Data Science for Studying Language and the Mind](/ling172).
+Welcome to my website!
+I'm an assistant professor in Accounting at the Erasmus School of Economics, Erasmus University Rotterdam in the Netherlands.
+My research interests include auditing, capital market, corporate finance (IPOs and SEOs), and corporate governance.
+My research has been published in excellent journals such as <em>Auditing: A Journal of Practice & Theory</em> and <em>European Accounting Review</em>.